LiliaFramework/Lilia/docs/docs/meta/vector.md

 Vector meta functions provide calculations such as midpoints, distances and axis rotations to support movement, physics and placement tasks.

-Each helper returns a new `Vector` without modifying the originals.
+`Center`, `Distance` and `RotateAroundAxis` return new vectors without changing their inputs. `Right` and `Up` modify the vector they are called on and also return it.

 ### Example Hook Usage